 Enacted Science And Mathematics Education Through Astronomy

-ESMEA focuses on an embodied teaching method using a “Human Orrery”.
+ESMEA is a research project coordinated by LDAR, that focuses on an embodied teaching method using a “Human Orrery”.
 Through the attractiveness of astronomy for both boys and girls and the innovative potential of enaction, the Human Orrery allows learners to enhance their scientific knowledge (physics and mathematics) and their scientific awareness as citizens, two main aspects of SWAFS (Science With And For Society).

 An Orrery is a mechanical device illustrating the circular orbits of the planets.
 On a human Orrery, the orbits of planets and comets are drawn at a human scale allowing movements in the Solar System to be enacted by the learners.
 Both constructing and using a Human Orrery promote an embodied and interdisciplinary (STEM) approach of scientific notions usually perceived as abstract concepts by students and teachers.
 Astronomy provides a highly motivating context for learners to develop observational skills, discover methods of scientific enquiry, and explore some of the fundamental laws of physics and concepts of mathematics in both an attractive and meaningful way.